PERC-Lab/privacy_stories_2025/README.md

 #### To create privacy stories
-upload a privacy policy file to the input folder and use story_prompting1.ipynb Run through processing and prompting, note: This has not yet been made very efficient, throughout each step please update the relevant app information. output -> output/{app_name}_privacy_stories.xlsx
+upload a privacy policy file to the input folder and use story_prompting1.ipynb output -> output/{app_name}_privacy_stories.xlsx